kubernetes/kubernetes/pkg/kubelet/checkpointmanager/README.md

 ## DISCLAIMER
-Sig-Node community has reached a general consensus, as a best practice, to avoid introducing any new checkpointing support.
+- Sig-Node community has reached a general consensus, as a best practice, to avoid introducing any new checkpointing support.
 We reached this understanding after struggling with some hard-to-debug issues in the production environments caused by the checkpointing.
+- Any changes to the checkpointed data structure would be considered incompatible and a component should add its own handling if it needs to ensure backward compatibility of reading old-format checkpoint files.

 ## Introduction
 This folder contains a framework & primitives, Checkpointing Manager, which is